Pinkard & Bowden: Biography

 In 1985 the pair performed a concert with Ray Stevens at the Lanierland Music Park in Georgia.
 That year they released the album PG-13.
 A live album called Live! was released in 1990, with Cousins, Cattle, and Other Love Stories coming in 1992.
 This album was a split compilation, mixing live and studio tracks.
 All four albums featured songs that were co-written by Tim Wilson, who would become a comedian and singer himself in the early 1990s.
+A "greatest hits" album, Gettin' Stupid, followed in 1993, which was widely advertised on commercials to order by mail or phone.

+Pinkard died of undisclosed causes on July 26, 2025.

 Style

-Pinkard & Bowden has been compared to Homer & Jethro, a country duo popular from the 1940s through the 1960s, whose act also comprised a mix of parody and original songs.
-Unlike Homer & Jethro, Pinkard & Bowden's material was often profane in nature; Pinkard & Bowden was the first country comedy act to have explicit content warnings on its albums, and the duo was banned from appearing on The Nashville Network (now Paramount Network).
+Pinkard & Bowden have been compared to Homer & Jethro, a country duo popular from the 1940s through the 1960s, whose act also comprised a mix of parody and original songs.
+Unlike Homer & Jethro, Pinkard & Bowden's material was often profane in nature; Pinkard & Bowden were the first country comedy act to have explicit content warnings on its albums, and the duo were banned from appearing on The Nashville Network (now Paramount Network).
 Pinkard & Bowden's parodies are sometimes topical in nature, such as "Friends in Crawl Spaces", a parody of Garth Brooks's "Friends in Low Places" which referenced serial killer Jeffrey Dahmer.